quokka79/ImageJ-Logo/README.md

 ### Colours
 The slight difference in colours -- mainly in the blue -- between the forum post and the images here is due to the conversion from CMYK to RGB in the original image export; this conversion has left the blue looking a bit washed out.
 The colours shown here are the intended (RGB) colours.
 However, if you want to use the colours which match the original submission they are RGB(114,200,218) or #72C8DA for the blue and RGB(254,203,54) or #FECB36 for the yellow.

+### Designery handwaving time
+For me, the big thing about ImageJ is not microscopy so much as the community behind it.
+The whole thing exists becaues of the combined efforts and talents of so many people and it *persists* because this community is there to help others to use it, to extend it, and to share knowledge and expertise regarding image analysis.
+Many times I have had a problem and found that someone has already made a macro or a plugin which either solved the problem then and there or at least went a long way towards solving it!
+So that's what I was going for with this logo and maybe you can see two characters in the logo and maybe it looks like one of them is reaching across the other, in a gesture of assistance!